 At the beginning of 2020, the European Union unveiled its Circular Economy Action Plan which outlines the EU’s transition toward a future circular economy.
 This new plan demands traceability of plastic packaging to ensure its recyclability in future.
 It presents a catalog of 50 measures to establish circular economy, including the tracking and managing of information about resources and the digitization of product data through to the step-by-step development of standardized systems.

 At present, there is as yet no viable solution in the market that responds to the EU action plan.
 Therefore, the industry is challenged more than ever to develop ideas to set up a sustainable circular economy for plastics.
-For over two years, we have been working on a functional solution with R-Cycle to ensure the traceability of single-use plastics and thus to introduce a system that enables high-quality recycling.
+Since 2018, we have been working on a functional solution with R-Cycle to ensure the traceability of single-use plastics and thus to introduce a system that enables high-quality recycling.

 Circular Economy in Practice